Feeling sad, empty, and alone? Well, you are perfectly normal.

 But this capitalistic experiment is failing.

-Amazing inventions and businesses where created by the capitalist structure.
+Amazing inventions and businesses were created by the capitalist structure.
 Capitalism helped us get where we are today from toilet paper to Smart Phones.
 And I for one wouldn’t want to go without either of those things.
 And I bet there is a culture we could create where we could still have that stuff without all the insanity.

 The way we are doing things now just doesn’t scale after a while. what worked for 3 billion won’t work for 10 billion.

 The earth and our habitat are being destroyed exponentially.
 We are of losing thousands of species every day.
-Topsoil is being turned into desert with the depletion of tons of topsoil per acre every year on every continent where food is grown.
+Topsoil is being turned into a desert with the depletion of tons of topsoil per acre every year on every continent where food is grown.

 The world is being rapidly transformed into cement, plastic, humans, and caged and tortured farmed animals.